yodrew/ad/content/make.md

 10. Lay the frame back over it to check how well it fits inside the frame.
 Trim cardboard as necessary.
 11. Remove the frame.
 Turn the cardboard over onto its other side, next to where you have been working.
 12. Put down something soft and flat that is bigger than the frame, like a blanket, towel, or piece of foam.
-13. Lay down the fabric or thick kraft paper that will cover the frame, visible side down.
-Use a medium weight tightly woven, natural fabric like twill or canvas.
-Do not use common blackout blind fabric.
-Besides being expensive and toxic like all vinyl products, it is ineffective: light seeps through it.
+13. Lay down cover material, visible side down.
 14. Lay the frame over it so the cover extends beyond it 15mm to make sure where it will end up.
 15. Mark two inside corners at the ends of a long side.
 16. Remove the frame and apply a 6mm bead of interior wood glue all the way around its front side.